adrien-ben/kstream-connections-aggregation-example/README.md

 - The connections by ip

-These will by re-keyed so the key of the messages will now be the server id and sent to the `connections_rekey`.
+These will by re-keyed so the key of the messages will now be the server id and sent to the `connections_by_ip_rekey`.

 - The connections by address

 These will be joined with the dns KTable so the server id will be resolved from its name.
 Then the messages will be treated just like the messages from the previous branch (re-key + push).

-Then all connection messages from `connections_rekey` will be grouped by key and aggregated into a message containing the server ip and all connection events.
+Then all connection messages from `connections_by_ip_rekey` will be grouped by key and aggregated into a message containing the server ip and all connection events.

 ## Topology